7 healthy oils for your dog (that you should know)

 Especially important are valuable, cold-pressed oils.
 That's exactly what we're talking about today.
 We'll tell you what you really need to know about them.

-They are very important for the brain power of your furry nose and for a shiny, radiant coat.
+They are important for the brain power of your furry nose and for a shiny, radiant coat.